Notice of Pre-AIA or AIA Status

 With respect to claim 7, regarding the test sample volume, these limitations are directed to the function of the apparatus and/or the manner of operating the apparatus, all the structural limitations of the claim has been disclosed by Rulf and Stevens and the apparatus of modified Rulf is capable of having a sample volume ranged between 50 and 200 micro liters.
 As such, it is deemed that the claimed apparatus is not differentiated from the apparatus of modified Rulf (see MPEP §2114).

-With respect to claim 8, Rulf teaches a system for size exclusion chromatography comprising a liquid chromatography pump (item 14); a liquid chromatography UV detector (item 22; column 5, lines 17-22) and a divider (item 64) including an inlet affixed onto a housing, the housing receiving a test sample pumped from the liquid chromatography pump (column 5, lines 55-65); a conduit (item 18) contained in the housing (item 64), wherein the conduit it coupled to the inlet (figure 1A) for receiving the test sample for SEC separation (abstract); an outlet (item 20) affixed onto the housing (item 64) and coupled to the conduit (figure 1A), wherein a distance between the outlet and the inlet is less than a total length of the conduit (figure 1A, the inlet and outlet are closer than the total length of the column) and wherein the outlet provides substances separated from the test samples by the divider to the liquid chromatography UV detector (item 22; column 5, lines 17-22).
+With respect to claim 8, Rulf teaches a system for substance separation using size-exclusion (SEC)(abstract), the system comprising: a liquid chromatography pump (item 14); a liquid chromatography ultra-violet (UV) detector (item 22; column 5, lines 17-22); and a divider (item 64) including: a body (item 18) forming a conduit for enclosing a resin composite for the substance separation using SEC (Fig. 1A, the chromatography column defines a fluid flow passage through chromatographic media), an inlet (item 62) affixed onto the body and fluidly connected to the conduit (Fig. 1A), the inlet configured to receive a test sample pumped from the liquid chromatography pump (column 5, lines 55-65) for SEC separation; and an outlet (item 20) affixed onto the body (item 18) and coupled to the conduit (Fig. 1A), wherein a distance between the outlet and the inlet is less than a total length of the conduit (Fig. 1A, the sample traverses the length of the chromatography column while the inlet and outlet are terminal connection points of the conduit such that the total conduit length exceeds the physical distance between the inlet and outlet), and wherein the outlet provides substances separated from the test samples by the divider to the liquid chromatography UV detector (item 22, column 5, lines 17-22).

-Rulf does not teach the conduit is filled with a resin composite.
+Rulf does not teach the resin composite in the conduit.

 Stevens teaches a size-exclusion chromatography system which utilizes a resin composite which is cross-linked agarose as it minimizes interaction between the solvent and the matrix (column 4, lines 4-8).

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have filled the conduit with cross-linked agarose as the resin composite because it would minimize interactions between the solvent and the matrix (Stevens, column 4, lines 4-8).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have filled the conduit with cross-linked agarose as the resin composite because it would minimize interactions between the solvent and the matrix (Stevens, column, lines 28-29).

 With respect to claim 13, Rulf teaches a conduit where the sample is pumped through, and an absorbance value is measured by the liquid chromatography UV detector (column 5, lines 17-22 and 26-29).